galiacheng/cargo-tracker-twas/README.md

   * In **Step 3**:
     * Select **Finish**.
 * Select **Save** to save the configuration.
-* To load the drive, you have to restart the cluter.
+* To load the drive, you have to restart the cluster.
   * In the left navigation panel, select **Servers** -> **Clusters** -> **WebSphere application server clusters**.
   * Check the box next to **MyCluster**.
   * Select **Stop** to stop the cluster.